Kristina01111000/learningphp/README.md

 # learningphp
 a group of php projects

-using xampp
 on webpage:
   localhost:8080/titleofproject.php

-Hello World and prime number works using xampp!
+Hello World works using xampp!

 To Do:
   - array test